dapphub/dapple/README.md

 This will create a Python virtual environment called `dapple` and drop you into it.
 To leave the virtual environment, type `deactivate`.
 To return to it, type `workon dapple`.

-The following step is not optional:
+The following steps are not optional:

     pip install -r requirements.txt
+    python setup.py install

 After this, you should have all of dapple's dependencies installed.
 The files related to the dapple CLI utility can be found in `/dapple`.
 To run the dapple CLI utility without having to install it, you can use `python -m dapple`.